Alexwcjung/Mini_project/pages/streamlit.md

 ##### <Ideas>
 + App Design Description: This app can be described through the following functional components:

-1. Text input module
+1. Text input module:
 The app begins with a text box where the user pastes a passage.
 This serves as the main input area for all later processing.

-2. Sentence segmentation module
+2. Sentence segmentation module:
 After the text is entered, the app divides the passage into sentence units based on sentence-final punctuation.
 This allows the text to be handled not only as a whole passage but also as smaller selectable parts.

-3. Sentence selection interface
+3. Sentence selection interface:
 The segmented sentences are presented in a dropdown menu.
 Each item is labeled with a sentence number and a short preview based on the first few words, making navigation simple and efficient.

-4. Audio generation module
+4. Audio generation module:
 When a sentence is selected, the app converts that sentence into speech using a text-to-speech engine.
 This module provides immediate audio output for the chosen segment.

-5. Passage display module
+5. Passage display module:
 The full original passage is shown below the selection area so that the user can continue to view the text in its complete form.

-6. Highlighting function
+6. Highlighting function:
 Within the full passage, the selected sentence is visually highlighted.
 This helps the user identify the exact location of the sentence in context.

-7. Language selection option
+7. Language selection option:
 The app includes a language selection feature for text-to-speech output.
 This allows the same interface to support multiple languages.

 ##### Compact summary